Our Lawyers Hold Negligent Drivers Accountable

 You can sue a negligent driver if there is evidence that the person was at fault, even in part, for the crash and your resulting injuries.
-Our lawyers have handled hundreds of these cases.
+Our car accident lawyers, located in Minnesota, have handled hundreds of these cases.
 For example, one of our clients was t-boned at an intersection when he had the right-of-way.
 The other driver was reading a map and ran a stop light.
 Our client was badly hurt with a broken pelvis and head injury.
 Attorney Brendan Flaherty (612-338-0202) won a large settlement for this client.

 Accident Injury Lawsuits Wrongful Death Lawsuits